 John Konrad, who publishes the maritime site gGaptain, recently featured the S-word in a post:

 This all relates to something I’ve posted about in the past: the analogy of the prince-electors.
 In the Holy Roman Empire, the prince-electors were those men who, in addition to their individual rule of specific territories, shared the collective power to choose the next Emperor.
 As I said in my post The Rage of the Prince-Electors, we have something kind of similar in America today.
 There is a cluster of influential and would-be-influential people who fervently believe that–while they might not get to actually selected the next President–they should have the authority to decide who may and who may not be considered for the Presidential role.
 These Prince-Electors include national journalists, Ivy League professors and administrators, and high-level government officials.
 Their primary means of action is via the control of communications channels.
-(To which should be added, control of the details of budget allocation)
+(To which should be added, control of the details of budget allocation.)

 Part of the fury at the activities of Musk’s DOGE team is driven by a feeling of loss by people who fear losing the influence over public policy which is essential to their self-concepts.
-And part of it, as John Konrad argued at the link above, is that a lot of people feel losing profitable sinecures.
+And part of it, as John Konrad argued at the link above, is that a lot of people feel they are losing profitable sinecures.
 And I think those factors explain most of the fury being directed at DOGE, most of that fury by people who never found anything to criticize in the armies of consultants that have operated for decades within every government agency.
 The criticism is frequently made that ‘nobody ever voted for the kids on Musk’s team’…well, nobody ever voted for McKinsey (for example) either.
 The difference in reactions in the two cases is accounted for by the differing perceptions of impact on potential influence, status, and income.

 Now, some criticisms of DOGE may well be valid and sincere.
 It may indeed turn out that some valuable babies are being metaphorically thrown out with the bathwater.
 Nor does pointing out the harm done by the DEI policies implemented mean that there is anything wrong with conducting outreach programs to broaden the set of people who are potentially recruitable into particular jobs: like the work being done by Moranda Reilly, who was treated very unfairly as a result of the way the FAA’s DEI program was conducted and who now spends time volunteering on youth outreach programs.
 Last year, she organized an event at the Reagan airport in DC, busing in 150 girls from a Title 1 school.
 Many, she said, had never seen an airplane up close before.

-But much of the criticism of DOGE, and especially the level of fury that it often involves, is driven by the desires to maintain the influence of the prince-electors and to hold on the profitable sinecures.
+But much of the criticism of DOGE, and especially the level of fury that it often involves, is driven by the desires to maintain the influence of the prince-electors and to hold on to the profitable sinecures.
 The too-frequent separation of compensation and status from useful work performed explains a lot of the problems in our society.

 Having achieved a certain age (I mean experience), worked in both public and private sector, and sort of been through all the theoretical wars in both my academic and professional life I’m starting to rethink some of my approaches to bureaucracy from something less theoretical to the more experiential and inductive.